 Knowing how to spot hail damage and getting a hail damage inspection has never been more critical.

-It may not capture your attention, fear or fascination like a hurricane or tornado outbreak, but hail is consistently one of the most damaging weather phenomena every year.
-According to Weather.com, hail damage costs homeowners and insurers BILLIONS of dollars each year.
-Homeowners knowing how to spot hail damage and getting a hail damage inspection has never been more critical.
+It may not capture your attention, fear, or fascination like a hurricane outbreak, but ever since February’s snowstorm fiasco, it doesn’t hurt to prepare your roof for any kind of weather damage.
+Every year, hail is consistently one of the most damaging weather phenomena.
+According to this article by The Weather Channel, hail damage costs homeowners and insurers BILLIONS of dollars each year.
+It’s crucial for homeowners to take care of the hail damage on their roof before it gets worse.

 What a Hailstorm Can Do To Your Home

 As a general rule of thumb, damage to roof shingles can occur with hail as small as quarter-size (1-inch diameter).
 High winds only worsen the damage potential of hail damage, since it can cause it to fall faster and blow in different directions.
 The speed of falling hailstones depends on their size.
 Marble-size hail falls at around 20 mph.
 Hail the size of baseballs can drop at speeds 80 MPH and faster.

 Hail damage to a roof cannot be seen from the ground of a home, and that’s a big reason why it hardly ever crosses anyone’s mind.
 But just because you can’t see damage by standing on your lawn and looking at your roof doesn’t mean it isn’t there.

 If you own a home, getting a hail damage inspection after a hail storm should be your number one priority.
 The longer you wait to fix hail damage, the worse it will get.
 Here’s why:

 - When hail hits an asphalt shingle, it often knocks off the protective granule coating.
 Once the granules are gone, the protective layer underneath is exposed to the elements.